Phishing: What You Need To Know To Protect Yourself

 You can see that the phishing tactics and message change to match what is most popular, or on people’s mind at the time.

 Which attempts work the best?
-It varies.
-In 2018 Dropbox lures were the single most common (“Your friend has shared these files with you – sign in to Dropbox to see them!”) while DocuSign requests were the most effective.
-Attachments that look like Microsoft Office files, pdfs, Google Drive links, and IRS documents are all common as well.
+It varies year to year.
+Attachments that look like Microsoft Office files, pdfs, Google Drive links, and IRS documents are all common.
 There is no definitive list of what is safe and what isn’t.
 And phishing is not limited to just email and text messages.
 While they are the easiest to send in mass quantities and therefore the most common, you can be phished via physical mail, a phone call, even in person.
 In all cases remember to slow down and don’t take any action until you’ve verified externally – not through any links, addresses, or numbers included in the message.

 After all of this you might be wondering, what about emails from BrightDime?
 We do send emails to our users with links occasionally.
 You can hover over any links to make sure they point to www.brightdime.com or a link within BrightDime (like www.brightdime.com/login).
 And if you’re ever unsure, let us know at help@brightdime.com.
 That’s a direct line to us and we can tell you if we sent you that email or not.